Borel-Moore homology and cap product operations

-defined via sheaf theory.
-When $X$ is equipped with a (sufficiently fine) triangulation such that $Z$ is a subcomplex, let $H^{simp}_*(X)$ denote the locally finite simplicial homology of $X$.
-The supported cap product for locally finite simplicial homology, $H^{simp}_m(X)\ts H^p_Z(X)\to H^{simp}_{m-p}(Z)$ is induced from the chain level map given by an ``Alexander-Whitney" type formula.
+(I) \, Suppose $X$ is equipped with a (sufficiently fine) triangulation such that $Z$ is a subcomplex.
+Let $H^\simp_*(X)$ denote the locally finite simplicial homology of $X$, defined to be the homology of the complex $\tiC_*(X)$ of infinite simplicial chains on $X$.
+We have the cap product for locally finite simplicial homology,

-In order to compare the two cap product operations, we will produce the supported cap product map on locally finite singular homology, $H^{lf}_m(X)\ts H^p_Z(X)\to H^{lf}_{m-p}(Z)$, and then show the coincidence of the sheaf theoretic and the singular cap product, as well as the coincidence of the singular cap product and the simplicial cap product.
-Since singular cap product depends only on topology, we have in particular the topological invariance of the simplicial supported cap product (see Theorem (\Singularsimplcomparisonadd)\,).
-This fact has been used in the literature without proof; see for example [Bra, section 5].

-This paper is organized as follows.
-In \S\S 1 and 2, we review the definitions of singular homology, cohomology, Borel-Moore homology, and the sheaf theoretic supported cap product on Borel-Moore homology.
-In \S 3, using sheaf theoretic interpretations of the complexes of singular chains, we produce a quasi-isomorphism between the complex of locally finite singular chains and the ``dual'' of the compactly supported singular cochain complex.
-In \S\S 4 and 5, we introduce the cap product operation on locally finite singular homology, and compare it with the sheaf theoretic cap product; the question becomes simpler when $Z=X$, and we treat that case first in \S 4.
-The construction of the supported cap product on singular homology uses ideas and sheaf theoretic techniques from the Borel-Moore homology theory.